View Darrell Hanna's Obituary on reporterherald.com and share memories

 |

-Darrell Hanna was born November 6, 1935 in Hygiene, Co to Paul Hanna and Florence (Flo) Hanna.
-On September 7, 1956 he married Martha Joann Smiley.
-Darrell worked for the Postal Service for 38 years.
-They have been married 62 years.
-They have raised 3 sons, Lee, Mark, and Tracy and one daughter Melissa.
-Darrell enjoyed watching football and baseball.
-He also loved sitting on his back porch and enjoying the weather and listening to music.
-Darrell was preceded in death by his father Paul and his mother Florence, his sister Polly and son Mark.
-He is survived by his wife Joann and his 3 children Lee (Denise), Tracy (Chris), Melissa, grandchildren Jolee, Zach (Brittany), Trae and Samantha (Dylan), great-grandchildren Eathen, Kaydence, Myles, and Joslyn.
+Darrell "Tex" Lee Hanna is survived by his wife Joann and his 3 children Lee (Denise), Tracy (Chris), Melissa, grandchildren Jolee, Zach (Britney), Trae and Samantha (Dylan), great-grandchildren Eathen, Kaydence, Myles, and Joslyn.
 One brother Ed Burgess (Michelle) and multiple nieces, nephews and cousins.
-Please join us Wednesday April 17th at 1:00pm at Viegut Funeral Home in Loveland, Colorado with celebration of life reception at the VFW afterwards in Loveland.
+Please join us Wednesday April 17, 2019 at 1:00pm at Viegut Funeral Home in Loveland, Colorado with Celebration of Life reception at the Loveland VFW afterwards.
 Darrell's quote: "I DID IT MY WAY".
-Go to www.viegutfuneralhome.com for obituary and condolences.
+Go to www.viegutfuneralhome.com for full obituary.